donghquinn/gqbd/README.md

 ## Contributing

 Feel free to open issues or submit pull requests.
 Planning to add support for SQLite and other databases.

-## License

-MIT License - use freely in commercial and open-source projects.